temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 2. Run Grafana and [set up data sources for Temporal Cloud and SDK metrics](#data-sources-configuration-for-temporal-cloud-and-sdk-metrics-in-grafana) in Grafana.
 The examples in this article describe running Grafana on your local host where you run your application code.
 3. [Create dashboards](#grafana-dashboards-setup) in Grafana to view Temporal Cloud metrics and SDK metrics.

+If you're following through with the examples provided here, ensure that you have the following:

+- Root CA certificates and end-entity certificates.
+See [Certificate requirements](/cloud/how-to-manage-certificates-in-temporal-cloud#certificate-requirements) for details.
+- Set up your connections to Temporal Cloud using an SDK of your choice, and have some Workflows running on Temporal Cloud.
+See [Connect to a Cluster](application-development/foundations#connect-to-a-cluster) for details.
+- Prometheus and Grafana installed.

 <!-- truncate -->

 ## Temporal Cloud metrics setup